 Te Puia Thermal Reserve is open 365 days a year.

 The last tours of the day begin an hour before closing.
-Current Te Puia prices can be found on this page of Te Puia's website along with various combos.
+Current Te Puia prices can be found on the website along with various combos.
 Booking online attracts a 10% discount.

 The google map shows directions from the i-site information center on Fenton St.